ivanserg0692/ivanserg0692/README.md

 --->
 Now I am web developer on PHP.
 And i love to develop a backend.

 Since 2022 year i have expereince of 4 year the commercial web development.
 I began my way with bitrix Framework.
-And within 3 year i've been practicing that business.
+During 3 year i've been practicing that business.

 By Result, this business gived me good exprerience, amotions and confident.